 The cheapest car insurance companies in Colorado

-Colorado drivers pay an average of $1,050 per year for auto insurance.
-The three cheapest auto insurance carriers in Colorado are Geico, Progressive and State Farm.
+Colorado drivers have several companies to choose from when looking for cheap car insurance.
+The three cheapest auto insurance carriers in Colorado are Geico, USAA and State Farm.

 Geico has a reputation for offering some of the lowest rates in the auto insurance industry while still providing decent customer service — the company tied for tenth place in claims satisfaction in a 2020 J.D.
 Power study.

 Not only does Geico have some of the lowest rates on the market, but it also has one of the most extensive lists of discounts available.
 The company offers its customers 16 ways to save on their insurance premiums.
 Discounts include those for vehicle safety equipment, driver safety, driver education, customer loyalty and membership with certain organizations or employers.

 USAA is one of the best car insurance companies with the highest customer satisfaction rating.
 USAA consistently receives above average ratings from J.D.
 Power.
 With its affordable costs at $272 per year for minimum coverage and $1,362 per year for full coverage for Colorado drivers and its extensive list of discounts, coverage options and add-ons, it is not surprising that USAA is included in our list.
 The only drawback is that USAA car insurance is only available for those who are related to military personnel or those who have served or are currently serving in active duty.

 State Farm is the top provider of car insurance in terms of market share.
 Not only does the company write the most policies, but it also offers them at low prices.
 Additionally, State Farm offers 13 discounts customers can use to reduce their premiums even more.
 One of the company’s featured discounts is its Drive Safe & Save program, which reduces a driver’s premium based on their driving record.

 Another advantage is that, according to a study by the Consumer Federation of America, State Farm does not increase a customer’s premiums after a not-at-fault accident.